nextcloud/news/README.rst

 See the milestones in the Bugtracker for more information on progress

-How to install the news app
+How to install the News app
 ---------------------------
 - Install ownCloud 5.0
 - Clone the App Framework app into the **/var/www** directory::